thomverbeek/VIPER/README.md

 ## _“Simplicity is the ultimate sophistication”_

 This framework leverages a combination of generics, static scopes and functional reactive programming principles to distill VIPER down to a single file of under a hundred lines of code.
+Check out `VIPER.swift`.

 [x] It allows the compiler to help guide beginners, yet provides swiss-army flexibility to advancers [x] It automates concepts like assembly and weak relationships so you don't have to